 Restaurants must also make sure they register for state payroll tax accounts.
 There are payroll-related taxes that the employer pays, such as FUTA.
 Some taxes must be withheld from employee paychecks, such as State Unemployment Insurance Tax (SUI) and State Income Tax (SIT).
 Usually, SUI must be paid by the employer, but in some states, SUI is also withheld from the worker’s pay.
 SUI rates vary by state.
 Both federal income tax and SIT must also be withheld from workers’ pay.
 As I mentioned earlier, business owners must withhold FICA and income tax from employees’ wages, too.

 Employers then report and remit employment taxes to the appropriate tax agencies.

 A “build it and they will come” mentality to starting a business rarely leads to success; it’s critical to actively market and advertise a restaurant.
 Get all your branding and marketing assets up and running so that you can use them to promote your restaurant and give people the information they need before they visit.

 - Social media

 - Take-along menus

 - Email marketing

 Restaurants must remain up to date on all tax filings, reports, licenses, and other compliance requirements to stay in good standing with the state and local governments and the IRS.
-Attorneys and tax professionals can advise on what must be done and when.
-CorpNet’s B.I.Z., a free online portal, can also help you keep track of upcoming reporting and filing deadlines.
+Attorneys and tax professionals can advise on what to do and when.
+CorpNet’s B.I.Z., a free online portal, can also help you track upcoming reporting and filing deadlines.

 If it sounds like there’s a lot to consider and do when you start a restaurant, you’re right!
 But you don’t have to—and you should not attempt to—go it alone.
-Below, I’ve listed some resources that you might find helpful as you work through the process of making decisions and taking action to launch your restaurant:
+Below, I’ve listed some resources that you might find helpful as you work through making decisions and taking action to launch your restaurant.